DarylCheong/GA-Capstone/README.md

 1. R^2 score (training, cross validation, testing)
 2. Root Mean Squared Error score (RMSE)

-We will also take a look the feature rankings for each model.
+We will also take a look at the feature rankings for the models.

 When conducting evaluation, we are looking for a model with a high R^2 score and low RMSE score.
 The R^2 score would indicate the goodness of fit of a set of predictions on the actual values, RMSE indicates the magnitude of error between the predicted and actual value in terms of the output value.

 ![reg results](https://darylcheong.github.io/GA-Capstone/images/reg_results.png)

 Looking at the compiled results, we see that **Linear**, **Lasso** and **Ridge Regression** achieved the highest R^2 scores, and the results were identical.
-Even their RMSE score was almost the same.
+Even their RMSE scores were almost exact.
 On the other hand, the **Random Forest Regression** model performed the worst with the lowest R^2 score and highest RMSE score.

 ![coef results](https://darylcheong.github.io/GA-Capstone/images/coef_results.png)

-In terms of feature ranking, all 5 models share the same features that occupy the top 4 ranks, which are **Size_above_60K**, **Size_50K_to_60K**, **Size_40K_to_50K** and **Size_30K_to40K**.
-After that we start to see a difference in feature rankings between models.
+In terms of feature ranking, all 5 models share the same features that occupy the top 4 ranks, which are **Size_above_60K**, **Size_50K_to_60K**, **Size_40K_to_50K** and **Size_30K_to_40K**.
+After that, feature rankings begin to differentiate between models.
 These top 4 features also have very similar coefficient values, with the exception of the **Random Forest Regression** model which uses a different weights scale.
 The coefficient values show us how large of an impact a particular feature has on the overall opportunity amount.

 ### 2.5 - Model Selection
-As mentioned earlier, the ideal model selected will be judged according to their R^2 and RMSE scores.
+As mentioned earlier, the ideal model is judged according to their R^2 and RMSE scores.
 As **Linear Regression**, **Lasso Regression** and **Ridge Regression** had the highest R^2 testing score and their values are identical, we will then compare the RMSE score between these 3 models.
 Based on our evaluation of the results above, we can conclude that the **Ridge Regression model** is the best choice with the lowest RMSE score of 39646.3218.

 # Part 3 Predict Opportunity Outcome